WoodlandsTech/election/README.md

 1. Show promotional line like "Web site provided by Woodlands Area Software Enthusiats"
 2. Disclaimer: "Not responsible for accuracy of data.
 Use with caution."
 3. Copyright?
+4. Link to meetup or link to a website that is more than a "join slack" page which doesn't work.